The Best Fall and Winter Routine for Dark Spots & Hyperpigmentation

 Why Your Skin Acts Differently in Fall & Winter

 Colder weather = less humidity in the air.
 Less humidity = drier skin.
-Add in indoor heating and hot showers, and your skin starts losing moisture fast.
+Add indoor heating and hot showers, and your skin quickly loses moisture.
 This shift in climate can:

 • Make your skin feel tight, itchy, or flaky